 Hibiscus flower tea has been used for centuries in Africa, Asia, North Africa and the Caribbean for its healing properties.
 It is a common ingredient in many tea blends.
 Hibiscus flowers are rich in vitamin C and antioxidants.

 Hibiscus flower tea is known to lower blood pressure, fever, and for the treatment of liver problems.
 It is also used as a tea to soothe stomach and digestive problems and for its calming effects on the nerves.
-You can buy hibiscus flower tea in a herbal tea blend or create your own with hibiscus whole flowers or hibiscus petals.
+You can buy hibiscus flower tea in a herbal tea blend or create your own with hibiscus petals.

 3. Herbal Infused Oil

 Infuse your favorite carrier oil with dried hibiscus flowers to create a hot oil treatment for your hair or to even protect the ends of your hair as a leave-in treatment.
-Infuse hibiscus flowers with jojoba or grapeseed oil if you have normal to oily hair.
-For normal to dry hair try almond or olive oil.
+Infuse hibiscus flowers with your favorite carrier oil.
 Read about how to infuse oils in my article DIY Herbal Oil Infusions.
 I love adding amla to my herbal oil infusion for my hair.
 Amla is also a wonderful herb for hair health.
 To learn more about amla check out Amla–Ayurvedic Herb for Health and Beauty.

 (Image by layoutsparks.com)